arincdemir/memory_game/README.md

 To create a classic memory game which includes matching the cards having the same colors.

 ## Usage
-In QT Creator, we run the C++ code and game starts.
+Open the project in QT Creator and run it.

 ## Implementation
 We wrote this project in multiple files with one file serving only one purpose to make it easier to understand and debug.